avannaldas/QuickView/Docs/QuickView Usage.md

 ### Installing QuickView
 QuickView has been published to PyPI [here](https://pypi.python.org/pypi/QuickView/0.1).
 You can install it with `pip install quickview` or download the tar.gz file from PyPI, extract it and run `python setup.py install` in the extracted directory.

 If you want to try the latest version you can clone this repository, extract and run `python setup.py install` in the extracted directory.
-Note that, since this is a new project, this repo will contain an alpha version.
-I'll keep pushing incrementally to the repo frequently as and when I complete a feature/smallest working incremental unit.
-I am planning to publish an update to the PyPI once a major milestone is reached.
+Note that, this repo _may_ contain an in-progress version which is yet to be updated at PyPI.
+I'll keep pushing incrementally to the repo whenever I complete a feature/smallest working incremental unit.
+I will publish an update to the PyPI if I think the updates are significant.
 Features not yet updated/published in PyPI are marked with asterisk.

 ### Using QuickView
 To use QuickView, you just need to import the package and call visualize method passing the pandas dataframe.
-The method outputs useful summaries about the dataset, plots number of null values colum-wise, number of unique values in categorical columns and (*)correlation matrix of all attributes.
-The project has just begun and there are more types of plots coming up soon.
+The method outputs useful summaries about the dataset, plots number of null values colum-wise, number of unique values in categorical columns and correlation matrix of all attributes.

 ```python
 import QuickView.DataFrameVisualizer as qv